Phalanyx/SparkPark/doc/sprint0/product_backlog.md

 Given *a landord has a parking space listed on the platform,* \
 When *a user views a listing from this landlord,* \
 Then *the user should not be allowed to book if the rating of the landlord is below a certain threshold.*

+Given *a user is registered on the platform,* \
+When *they have a bad rating and or do not abide by the rules,* \
+Then *their account should be temporarly disabled (removing all their listings) until verfied by a human.*

 ### 16. Guaranteed Payment